moloch--/CSP-Bypass/README.md

 CSP Bypass
 ============

-This Burp plugin is designed to passively scan and parse CSP headers and automatically detect possibly bypasses and weaknesses.
+This Burp plugin is designed to passively scan and parse CSP headers and automatically detect known bypasses and other weaknesses.

 ![CSP Bypass](/images/csp_bypass.png?raw=true)